How do you get more backlinks in 2022?

 2. Create SEO content that’s better than the competitors

 “SEO content” applies to both informational and transactional pages.
-If you’re not sure how to create SEO content, watch this:

 3. Identify how many backlinks you need through a link gap analysis